MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

 With the Power BI **Publish to web** option, you can easily embed interactive Power BI visualizations online, such as in blog posts, websites, through emails or social media, from any device.
 You can also easily edit, update, refresh, or stop sharing your published visuals.

 > [!WARNING]
 > When you use **Publish to web**, anyone on the Internet can view your published report or visual.
-This requires no authentication and includes viewing detail level data your reports aggregate.
-Before publishing a report, make sure it is okay for you to share the data and visualizations publicly.
-Do not publish confidential or proprietary information.
+Viewing requires no authentication.
+It includes viewing detail-level data that your reports aggregate.
+Before publishing a report, make sure it's okay for you to share the data and visualizations publicly.
+Don't publish confidential or proprietary information.
 If in doubt, check your organization's policies before publishing.

 >[!Note]
->To embed your content securely in an internal portal or website, use the [Embed](service-embed-secure.md) or [Embed in SharePoint Online](service-embed-report-spo.md) options.
-This ensures all permissions and data security is enforced when your users are viewing your internal data.
+>You can embed your content securely in an internal portal or website.
+Use the [Embed](service-embed-secure.md) or [Embed in SharePoint Online](service-embed-report-spo.md) options.
+These options ensure that all permissions and data security are enforced when your users view your internal data.

 ## How to use Publish to Web